 "Like we would do in any place when a person is anxious, we would validate them and help them work through the anxiety, whether that is engaging them with something calming, it could be a massage, listening to music, cooking, baking, anything that can help with the information overload," says Ms Krebs.

-Tips for improving helping improve the mental health in aged care
+Tips for helping improve mental health in aged care

 Group Homes has been responding "responsibly" not reactively to the coronavirus epidemic.
 The organisation has brought in more activities in the house in preparation for a complete lockdown.